 Sheila:

-- Yeah, if you wait for motivation, especially when success isn't guaranteed, you could wait forever.
+- Yeah, if you wait for motivation, especially when success isn't

 Victor: